miguelmota/ethereum-development-with-go-book/en/transfer-tokens/README.md

 # Transferring Tokens

 This section will walk you through on how to transfer ERC-20 tokens.
-To learn how to transfer other types tokens that are non-ERC-20 compliant check out the [sections on smart contracts](../smart-contracts).
+To learn how to transfer other types tokens that are non-ERC-20 compliant check out the [section on smart contracts](../smart-contracts).

 Assuming you've already connected a client, loaded your private key, and configured the gas price, the next step is to set the data field of the transaction.
-Check out the [section on transferring ETH](../transfer-eth) first if you're not sure what I'm talking about.
+If you're not sure about what I just said, check out the [section on transferring ETH](../transfer-eth) first.

 Token transfers don't require ETH to be transferred so set the value to `0`.